rishix23/rishi-patel/Learning/DevOps Roadmap/AWS/aws_cert.md

 - Simple AD Mode - an implementation of Samba 4 (compatibility with basics AD functions)
 - AWS Managed Microsoft AD - an actual Microsoft AD DS Implementation
-- AD Connector - proxies requests back to an on-premises directory (existing active directory on-premises and want a minimal AWS footprint to run isolated services which need a directory)
+- AD Connector - provides a secure, managed connection between your on-premises AD and AWS - proxies requests back to an on-premises directory (if existing active directory on-premises and want a minimal AWS footprint to run isolated services which needs a directory)

 ## DataSync Service